-In the production of chemicals and

-food, most process heat is delivered along with moisture, in the form of steam.
-The favorable properties of steam mean that most electrification of steam generation must be through replacement of the fossil fuels used to heat the water, rather than replacement of the steam in the process.
+In the production of chemicals and food, most process heat is delivered along with moisture, in the form of steam.
 Full electrification of steam generation depends on completely replacing fossil-fired boilers with electric technologies, such as those based on electric resistance boilers, electrode or induction boilers, or microwave heating.